hammad93/hurricane-deploy/README.md

 # Quickstart
   - A **credentials.csv** is required for authentication of the SMTP server to send emails.
 This is stored in a secret gist.
-  - Copy the SSL certificates over to the docker directory
+  - Copy the SSL certificates over to the docker directory for HTTPS

 1. Navigate to the `docker` directory in this repository
 2. Run the docker command, `sudo docker build --no-cache -t hurricane .` to install the deployment using docker